sap-tutorials/Tutorials/tutorials/hcp-fiori-cloud-edition-start/hcp-fiori-cloud-edition-start.md

 ## Details
 ### You will learn
-In this tutorial I want to show you how to get started with the SAP Fiori, Demo Cloud Edition.
+In this tutorial you will learn how to get started with the SAP Fiori, Demo Cloud Edition.

 ### Time to Complete
 **5 Min**.